 Kirsten supports the career development of U-M's Ph.D. students through 1:1 career coaching and counseling, program development and delivery, and service as liaison to Rackham Graduate School.
 She has been engaged in gender and diversity issues throughout her career, and brings a holistic, collaborative approach to the important work of helping students navigate their career development and educational paths.

 A proud U-M alumna (undergrad), she received her Ph.D. in Clinical Psychology from Loyola University, Chicago.

 Joelle loves helping students articulate their skills, values, and interests as related to their future careers and interests.
 She provides 1:1 career counseling and coaching to undergraduate and graduate students, and coordinates and presents a variety of workshops, programs, and events.

 In her role as senior systems analyst, Angie Hall manages the Career Center's many technologies.
 Working with Career Center counseling and administrative staff, Angie helps choose and implements new technologies.

 Outside of the office, you can find Angie walking her Golden Retriever or heading north to hang out in Frankfort, Michigan.

-As the Social Media & Community Engagement Strategist, Nate manages The Career Center's online presence - including The Career Center's website, Facebook page and Twitter channel.
-He is excited about the opportunity to connect with you and other students using online technologies.
-He looks forward to helping you use social media to explore your career interests and build your community.
+As the Social Media & Community Engagement Strategist, Nate manages the University Career Center's online presence ⏤ including the UCC's email, website, social media presence.
+He's excited about the opportunity to connect with you and other students using online technologies.

 Angelicia is probably the first person you will see when you enter the University Career Center as she manages the Information Desk.
 You will also see her at one of the many fairs that the office coordinates.
 She enjoys meeting new and familiar faces as they stop in the office for an appointment or just to say hello.
 She is always ready to connect you with one of the advisors in the office.